-#5 Updated by Robert Richard almost 4 years ago
+#5 Updated by Robert Richard about 4 years ago

 I guess this latitude is never used...
 I'm working on several software (LR5, Capture One, DxO) and none of them have such latitude indicating that users do not ask for so much.
 When you do HDR you do not want to push a lot the exposure, but you want to be able to extract the shadows without clipping the highlight.
 Even with the Dual_iso of Magic lantern I never push that much (but I need to control the saturation in the highlights).

-#7 Updated by Robert Richard almost 4 years ago
+#7 Updated by Robert Richard about 4 years ago

 Dear Tobias, I didn't mean to be offend you or to argue with anyone.